C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 - What projects have been completed or are ongoing in your own country?

 - Open up the links to the following collections, browse throught the content, and choose at least two newspapers in a language you feel comfortable with.

-Europeana newspapers (multilingual)
-E-Newspapers CH (FR+DE)
-Gallica (FR)
-Retronews (FR)
-ProQuest (EN)
-Chronicling America (EN)
-Delpher (NL)
-ANNO (DE)
-Zeitungsportal DDR-Presse (DE)

-Complete the table in your template with the answers to the following questions:
-- What type of institution carried out the digitisation? public/private, for commercial/academic/preservation purpose?
-- How can you access these collections?
-- Is a subscription needed?
-- Is there distant access or is it limited to the premisses of the institution?
-- Is there a dedicated interface for the digitised newspapers or is the interface common to other sources, such as books and images?
-- Where do the titles come from?
-- In which languages are they available?
-- Are there some special sub-collections?
-- What information is provided on each individual title by the institution?

 | | 1.
 Institution | 2.
 Type of access | 3.
 Interface | 4.
 Collection specificities
 -- | -- | -- | -- | --